OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

   * Assembled Jacobian
   * Matrix-free

-At any level of the hierarchy in an OpenMDAO model, you have the options of choosing between these two options.
+At any level of the hierarchy in an OpenMDAO model, you have the option of choosing between these two options.
 Simple models will often just use one linear solver architecture at the top of the model hierarchy.
 More complex models might use both architectures at different parts of the hierarchy.
 At any level of the hierarchy, you can look at the aspects of the components contained within that group in order to